WHO Warns Against Virus Complacency, Variants Provoke New Measures - UrduPoint

 Kennedy has repeated a false claim that the recent death of baseball legend Hank Aaron was linked to a Covid-19 vaccine.

-- Baked Alaska - The coronavirus has infected more than 107 million people since the outbreak emerged in China in December 2019, according to an AFP tally.
+- Symbol of hope - The coronavirus has infected more than 107 million people since the outbreak emerged in China in December 2019, according to an AFP tally.

 Beyond vaccines, there was also positive news on treatments, with a study showing the arthritis drug tocilizumab reduces the risk of critically ill patients dying of Covid-19.